Propane vs Butane vs Isobutane Gas

 They are used to replace the harmful CFC refrigerants, such as R-12, R-22, R-134a.

-The three gases can also be mixed to achieve different properties, such as with R-290a, a mixture of isobutane and propane.
+The three gases can also be mixed to achieve different properties, such as with R-290a, a mixture of isobutane gas and propane gas.

 Just as with propellants, LPG gases also replaced chlorofluorocarbons (CFCs) as refrigerants, to preserve the ozone layer.